AbiamRemacheGonzalez/GS1_proyecto_final/README.md

 1. Open cmd/terminal, go to main directory of project (for example: cd ~/GS1_proyecto_final);

-2. If you use Linux run script ./mvnw package, else if you use Windows run command: mvnw package
+2. If you use Linux run script ./mvnw package, else if you use Windows run command: mvnw package;

+3. Classes and jar file will appear in target directory;